 If you're interested in how to butcher your own deer harvests, you might like this illustrated deer meat guide.

-Plus, the process can get a little dirty, so having a safe place to do it without risking a seriously messed up kitchen is key.
+The process can get a little dirty, so having a safe place to do it without risking a seriously messed up kitchen is key.

+If you don't know what you're doing, your first time will be intimidating.
+You'll be much better off taking it to a deer processing facility or experienced butcher.
 But, if you're up for the challenge of learning how to do it, this handy guide will help out big time.

 Once you get a little experience, you start to recognize things that seasoned deer processors already know.
 The front legs, or front shoulders to be exact, don't have as much meat on them as the hind leg.
 But deboning the meat and making ground venison in the meat grinder is just as great a way to enjoy it as whole muscle.

 And of course, it isn't all about the venison steaks and jerky, but the other trophies from a successful harvest like antlers and deerskin.
 Tossing a backstrap on the grill is great, but it won't last nearly as long as that antler mount on the wall.